protecode-sc/helm-chart/README.md

 ## Secrets

 Key material can be saved to Kubernetes using kubectl.
-To setup additional root certificates, you can set them as Kubernetes secrets.
+To set up additional root certificates, you can set them as Kubernetes secrets.
 PEM encoding is assumed.

 ```console